 8:30 pm Evening activities

-Orthodox Life is a dialogue between teens and young adults and their Church.
+Orthodox Life is a dialogue between teens,young adults, and their Church.
 In these discussion groups, led by priests and seminarians of the Greek Orthodox Archdiocese of America, campers gather by cabin not only to learn about Orthodox Christianity, but also for the opportunity to share their own experiences.
-Campers voice questions and concerns about their Church, their lives, and the world in a loving, trusting, and accepting environment so that they may grow in their faith.
+Campers voice questions and concerns about their Church, their lives, and the world, in a loving, trusting, and accepting environment so that they may grow in their faith.

 Campers engage in various games and sports like tennis, volleyball, basketball, ping-pong, softball, football, soccer, and swimming, to name a few.
 Also, there are plenty of opportunities for swimming and time in the sun while at Ionian Village.
-Aquatics activities are run by experienced and certified lifeguards and water safety instructors that supervise time and activities on the beach and in the Olympic-sized pool.
+Aquatic activities are run by experienced certified lifeguards, and water safety instructors that supervise time and activities on the beach, and in the Olympic-sized pool.

 In the Music and Greek Culture session, campers learn about the traditions, customs, culture, history, food, music, dance, mythology, and language of Greece.
-Activities are complimented by being in Greece, and campers experience the places they learn about as they visit modern cities and villages, and interact with the Greek people.
+Activities are complimented by being the Greecian environment.
+Campers experience the places they learn about as they visit modern cities and villages, and interact with the Greek people.